JelteF/PyLaTeX/README.md

 - A matrix class that can compile NumPy ndarrays and matrices to LaTeX
 - An escape function
 - Bold and italic functions
+- Every class has a dump method, which writes the output to a filepointer

 Everything else you want you can still add to the document by adding LaTeX formatted strings instead of classes or regular strings.